 3. Mulch around the base of the plants.
 Mulching will reduce splashing soil, which may contain fungal spores associated with debris.
 Apply mulch after the soil has warmed.

 4. Do not use overhead watering.
 Overhead watering facilitates infection and spreads the disease.
 Use a soaker hose at the base of the plant to keep the foliage dry.
 Water early in the day.

 5. Control weeds.
-Nightshade and horsenettle are frequently hosts of Septoria leaf spot and should be eradicated around the garden site.
+Nightshade and horsenettle are frequent hosts of Septoria leaf spot and should be eradicated around the garden site.

 6. Use crop rotation.
 Next year do not plant tomatoes back in the same location where diseased tomatoes grew.
 Wait 1–2 years before replanting tomatoes in these areas.

 Strategies 1, 2, 3, 4 and 6 are strictly organic approaches.
-Using an appropriate organic herbicide (or removal by hand) would be viable organic approaches to Strategy 5.
+Using an appropriate organic herbicide (or removal by hand) would be a viable organic approach to Strategy 5.